In This Lesson

 We will return your scored answer sheet via email with a Certificate of Completion for this level.

-The ABTI Admin office will be closed until the end of October.
+NOTICE: The ABTI Admin office will be closed until the end of October.

 During that time, however, we will make every effort